Anton495/graph-isomorphism/README.md

 ## Virtual neural network derivative

 Derivative of virtual neural network is called network that is constructed as follows:
 1. Lists are compiled for each pair of adjacent layers, which consist of the number of connections that each neuron forms.
+Thus, a sequence of lists consisting of groups orders is obtained.

-2. It is determined how many connections each neuron generates in the next layer.
+2. Each group order from the lists is associated with the list of groups orders that it generates.
+For example, writing $(2,[1,2])$ would mean that a group of order 2 generates two groups of order 1 and 2.

 Two graphs are isomorphic if and only if the derivatives of their virtual neural networks constructed from the same vertex coincide.